for conferences, workshops, authors/illustrators, teachers, and librarians.

 Seeing Things from a New Perspective: Using perspective techniques to create a sense of volume and space in art works.
 I explain and show the four major ways (atmospheric /aerial, and 1-, 2-, and 3-point linear perspective) as well as four other lesser-known tricks to make art come alive on a two-dimensional surface and look more "realistic."
 (Includes handout on perspective.)

-Mastering the Maze: How the maze idea developed, a brief overview of mazes and labyrinths (history and geography of mazes), how to make a Geometric Maze and a Random Roxie Reversing Maze, examples of Real Life Mazes, a sampling of the editorial decisions and research, storyboards, dummies, sketches, and art of Mazescapes, Amazement Park, Wild West Trail Ride, Mazeways: A to Z, EcoMazes: 12 Earth Adventures, and Market Maze.
+Mastering the Maze: An overview of mazes and labyrinths throughout history and the world, and their uses.
+Examples of real life contemporary mazes.
+How Munro's maze ideas developed, and a sampling of the editorial decisions and research, storyboards, dummies, sketches, and art of some of her six maze books: Mazescapes, Amazement Park, Wild West Trail Ride, Mazeways: A to Z, EcoMazes: 12 Earth Adventures and Market Maze.
+Info on how to make a Geometric Maze and a Random Roxie Reversing Maze.
 Can include the creation of several apps: Roxie's a-MAZE-ing Vacation Adventure and Roxie's Puzzle Maze.

 Teaching/Workshops: Above topics, plus subjects relating to creating (researching, writing, illustrating) and publishing children's picture books and/or apps , and gamification/interactive children's media.
 Watercolor and/or drawing/illustration/book-making classes.

-I'm now a member of Authors On Call, a division of iNK Think Tank.
+I'm a member of Authors On Call, a division of iNK Think Tank (http://inkthinktank.org/authors-on-call/) .
 We give live classroom interactive video conference programs, packed full of great content, cool visuals, and interaction.
+I recommend using Zoom, although Skype can also be used.
 One hour, $300.

 Here's a link to one of my programs, through the Center for Interactive Learning,